-Note: Students may receive credit for only one course among MAT116, MAT117 and MAT208.
+Note: Students may receive credit for only one course among MAT116QR, MAT117QR and MAT208.

-Prerequisite: C- or better in MAT090 or an ACT math score of 20 or above (SAT 480 or above).
+Prerequisite: C- or better in MAT090, an ACT math score of 20 or above (SAT 480 or above), a passing score on the basic algebra placement exam, or permission of instructor.

-MAT 117 - Applied Statistics for Management
+MAT 117QR - Applied Statistics for Management